charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "Fashion," Maya says softly.
 "I wanted to travel.
 Source vintage pieces from all over the world.
 Tokyo, Milan, Houston.
 Just... curate beautiful things."

 "The Curated Closet," Imani says, typing it into the spreadsheet.
 "Global Thrift.
 High-end, sustainable, remote."

-"It's just a fantasy," Maya sighs.
-"I'd need capital.
-Inventory.
-A warehouse."

-"We don't need a team," Imani taps the screen.
-"I used an open-source agent to build the website this morning.
-It took ten minutes.
-I found another one that handles drop-shipping and inventory management automatically.
-The barriers are gone, Maya.
-The same tech that fired me can make us free."

-Maya looks at the screen. *The Curated Closet.
-Global Sourcing.*

 "It’s the only way out," Imani says, her voice low.
 "Think about it.
 Henderson?
 He’s drowning too.
 His boss?
 Drowning.
 The AI is coming for everyone who trades time for money.
 The only people safe are the ones who own the thing."